 Oh, who is this person?

-Miss Julie Tauber Tauber McMahon.
+Miss Julie Talber McMahon.

 Who is she?

-Now for this, we turn to the New York Post today, not the Wall Street Journal.
+Now, for this, we turn to the New York Post today, not the Wall Street Journal.

-Or as the New York Post reported in the past, Bill Clinton's buxom blonde mistress who visits so often when Hillary is not at home in Chappaqua that the former president's Secret Service Detail have given her an official code name or unofficial code name of energizer.
+It turns out she is a wealthy blonde divorcee, or as the New York Post reported in the past, Bill Clinton's buxom blonde mistress who visits so often when Hillary is not at home in Chappaqua that the former president's Secret Service detail have given her an official code name or unofficial codename of Energizer.

-Now this information, according to Ron Kessler, in the first Family Detail, Secret Service agents reveal the hidden lives of presidents.
+Now this information, according to Ron Kessler, in the first family detail, Secret Service agents reveal the hidden lives of presidents.

-You don't stop her, you don't approach her, you just let her go in.
+Now, I've interviewed Kessler about this woman, and Kessler quotes a supervisor informing a new agent, you don't stop her, you don't approach her, you just let her go in.

-And Kessler also reported that Hillary's Secret Service detail informs Bill's Secret Service detail when the former First Lady is coming home so that Bill has time to get energizer off of the property and clean up any of the evidence.
+And Kessler also reported that Hillary's Secret Service detail informs Bill's Secret Service detail when the former first lady is coming home so that Bill has time to get Energizer off of the property and clean up any of the evidence.

 So let's summarize this so you really get this.

-Under federal law, tax exempt charitable organizations like the Clinton Foundation and the Clinton Global Initiative, they're not supposed to act in anyone's private interest, but instead in the public interest.
+Under federal law, tax-exempt charitable organizations like the Clinton Foundation and the Clinton Global Initiative, they're not supposed to act in anyone's private interest, but instead in the public interest.

-So it looks very much like a scandal, connecting a moral scandal to a legal scandal and now a political scandal.
+So it looks very much like a scandal connecting a moral scandal to a legal scandal and now a political scandal.

-It's exactly you want to talk about why you call a crooked Hillary.
+It's exactly, you want to talk about why you call a crooked Hillary?

 This is why.